cloudposse/github-action-terraform-plan-storage/README.md

 This action supports Google Cloud Platform (GCP).
 In GCP, we store Terraform plan files in Google Cloud Storage and metadata in Firestore.

-To use the GCP implementation, specify `gcpProjectId`, specify `planRepositoryType` as `gcs` and `metadataRepositoryType` as `firestore`.
-Then provide the GCS bucket name with `bucketName` and the Firestore collection name with `tableName`.
+To use the GCP implementation, specify `planRepositoryType` as `gcs` and `metadataRepositoryType` as `firestore`, then provide the following GCP-specific settings: `googleProjectId` to specify the project for both GCS bucket and Firestore, `bucketName` for GCS storage, and `googleFirestoreDatabaseName`/`googleFirestoreCollectionName` for Firestore metadata.

 The `component`, `stack`, `planPath`, and `action` parameters work the same way as in AWS and Azure examples.